llpeterson/foundation/trend.md

 This transformation is sometimes called the “cloudification” or “softwarization” of the network, but by another name, it is known as *Software Defined Networks* (SDN).
-Whatever you call it, this new perspective is a game changer, not so much in terms of how we address the fundamental technical challenges of framing, routing, fragmentation/reassembly, packet scheduling, congestion control, security, and so on, but in terms of how rapidly the network evolves
+Whatever you call it, this new approach is a game changer, not so much in terms of how we address the fundamental technical challenges of framing, routing, fragmentation/reassembly, packet scheduling, congestion control, security, and so on, but in terms of how rapidly the network evolves